Vizonex/Winloop/README.md

 - [ ] Help Wanted.
 We're looking for other maintainers to help us.

-- [ ] Nightly Builds And Test Suite Workflows for anyone wanting to use newer unreleased versions.
-I got one configured for aiocallback already.
+- [x] Nightly Builds And Test Suite Workflows for anyone wanting to use newer unreleased versions.
+(Done, it runs now)

 - [ ] Adding in the necessary hooks for pyinstaller to compile this fast library to executable code even though hooks have been known to inflate the size of the `.exe` files.
 This is because calling hidden-imports for all the `__init__.py` modules might annoy some developers.
 (Luckily I'm aware of this issue because I've been doing this myself...)
 [Update, This is now pending and I hope that it passes](https://github.com/pyinstaller/pyinstaller-hooks-contrib/pull/867)

-- [ ] write a workflow for nightly builds if necessary for verification of pull requests.
+- [x] write a workflow for nightly builds if necessary for verification of pull requests.

 - [ ] Update benchmarks (They are old) can't believe I maintained this project for over a year now...